vtennero/TN_test_Lem_in/README.md

 # TN_test_Lem_in

 The purpose of this series of shell scripts is to provide tests for the lem_in project.
-Lem_in is a program that finds the quickest way to get n ants across a graph.
+Lem_in is a program that finds the quickest way to get n ants across a graph ([Subject here](https://www.dropbox.com/s/1wlvsos3fg2w5ju/lem-in.en.pdf?dl=0))

 It tests 100+ relevant examples of invalid text inputs, as well as memory leaks using valgrind.